MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 ### Whitelisting URLs for Azure services
 Whether you are using Azure services or are an Azure developer, there are the DNS endpoints, protocols, and output ports you'll want to know about.
-For a full list, see the [Azure ports & protocols](visual-studio-and-azure-services-ports-and-protocols.md) page.
+For a full list, see the [Visual Studio and Azure Services ports & protocols](visual-studio-and-azure-services-ports-and-protocols.md) page.

+## Get support
 Here are a few more support options:
 * You can report product issues to us via the [Report a Problem](../ide/how-to-report-a-problem-with-visual-studio-2017.md) tool that appears both in the Visual Studio Installer and in the Visual Studio IDE.
 * You can share a product suggestion with us on [UserVoice](https://visualstudio.uservoice.com/forums/121579).